etendosoftware/docs/docs/user-guide/etendo-copilot/getting-started.md

 ![Copilot Navbar](../../assets/user-guide/etendo-copilot/getting-started/copilot-navbar.png)

-Here, you can select a Copilot App and engage in a conversation with it.
-Copilot facilitates communication with both `Langchain Agent` and `Open AI Assistant` types.
+Here, you can select an Assistant and engage in a conversation with it.
+Copilot facilitates communication with `Langchain Agent`, `LangGraph` and `Open AI Assistant` types.